-One person’s sex drive cannot cause a physiological response in another person.
-A man’s drive cannot cause a woman to have a complementary response.
+No one can have a drive to be penetrated by a penis or any other object.
 Neither can we have a biological drive for someone else to do something to us.
+A heterosexual man has a drive to ejaculate into a woman’s vagina.
+But a woman cannot have a biological drive for a man to ejaculate into her vagina.
 If women had a drive to be penetrated by an erect penis, we would see them running around eager to impale themselves on the first erect penis they saw.
 Women don’t do this.
 Instead, they are inclined to run in the opposite direction if they see an erect penis.
-Intercourse involves the risk of pregnancy and little pleasure for women with an unknown lover.
+Intercourse with an unknown lover not only involves a risk of pregnancy but also provides no emotional rewards.

 A man is aroused when he wants to engage in penetrative sex, which is when he has an erection.
 So men assume that if a woman is willing to engage in intercourse, she must be equally aroused.
 Women don’t have erections.
 Having an orifice to offer a lover has nothing to do with arousal.
 Anyone can provide a mouth, a vagina (women only) or an anus for a male partner to penetrate.
 These orifices are not sex organs.
 No matter what kind of stimulation or for how long it is applied, the receiver will not have an orgasm.